-- Evacuate buildings and consider shut down of utilities in these buildings. - Refuel all vehicles and continue securing equipment, assessing buildings, and protecting properties from storm conditions. - ATC Security help verifies that all non-essential persons have evacuated the campus and unoccupied buildings have been secured.
+- Evacuate buildings and consider shutting down utilities in these buildings. - Refuel all vehicles and continue securing equipment, assessing buildings, and protecting properties from storm conditions. - ATC Security help verifies that all non-essential persons have evacuated the campus, and unoccupied buildings have been secured.